mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 {{descriptive
 #### Secrets (DM Only)
 1. **The Hidden Artifact:** Created a crown that enhances magical ability tenfold—too powerful to exist.
 Hidden in a location he's told no one.
 Not even he can reach it alone.
-2. **The Aetheian Connection:** Still corresponds with artists in Aethermere.
+2. **The Aethorian Connection:** Still corresponds with artists in Aethermere.
 Has secretly smuggled techniques across the Sundering Sea despite trade restrictions.
 3. **The Guild Corruption:** Some guild members are selling inferior work under guild seals.
 He knows but hasn't acted—they're relatives of powerful patrons.
 4. **The Pre-Worldrend Design:** Found ancient artifact designs in his research.
 One matches something that shouldn't exist—a weapon that could shatter continents.
 5. **The Failing Eyes:** His vision is deteriorating.
 He has perhaps five more years of detailed work left.
 He's told no one.